-The Mate App provides an in-depth analysis of your rest and sleep.
-On the app you can find general information such as total rest time, the hour you woke up and went to bed; as well as more detailed data, i.e. the number of tosses and turns and longer interruptions.
-The app is designed to provide both qualitative and quantitative information on your rest, and therefore provides you with a comprehensive insight into your everyday sleep and rest patterns.
+The Mate App provides an in-depth analysis of your rest.
+On the app you can find general information such as total rest time, the time you woke up and went to bed, and more detailed data like the number of tosses and turns and longer interruptions.
+The app is designed to provide you with comprehensive insight into your everyday rest patterns.

 Main Screen - Rest time

-You will be able to see the the advanced rest analysis only if the rest period is longer than 2h.
-For instance if you take a nap for 30 minutes you won't be able to see the rest analysis, but instead just how long the rest period lasted.
+The details of your rest periods are shown in chronological order in this comprehensive look of your rest timeline.
+You will be able to see the advanced rest analysis only if the rest period is longer than 2 hours.
+For instance, if you take a nap for 30 minutes, you won't be able to see the rest analysis, but only your nap timing.

-The number of turns and tosses in a night is an indication of how restful or restless your night was.
-They are large movements or changes in position during your rest periods, such as turning over in bed.
-This does not necessarily mean that you were fully awake or cognizant of your movements, but it may indicate that you were not getting the most restful rest possible at that time.
+The number of turns and tosses is an indication of how restful or restless your night was.
+They are large movements or changes in position, such as turning over in bed.
+This does not necessarily mean that you were fully awake or conscious of your movements, but it may indicate a measurement of how agitated your night was.

-Turning and tossing is a personal metric and the absolute number of tosses and turns is not critical as it varies from person to person (for example using different types of mattress or sharing your bed can influence this number a lot).
-It is more meaningful to compare the number of tosses and turns for a given night to your average number of tosses and turns.
+Turning and tossing is a personal metric and the absolute number of turns and tosses is not critical as it varies from person to person (for example using a different type of mattress or sharing your bed can influence this number).
+It is more meaningful to compare the number of turns and tosses for a given night to the general number you experienced in the previous nights.
 This comparison will provide an indication of whether your night was more or less restful than usual.

 The maximum duration of an interruption is 2 hours.
 If a rest period starts 2 hours after another rest period, they are considered as different events.